segasai/sqlutilpy/README.md

                  db='THE_NAME_OF_MY_DB')
 ```

-By default sqlutilpy.get executes the result and returns the tuple of
+By default sqlutilpy.get executes the query and returns the tuple with
 results.
-But you can return the results as dictionary using asDict option.
+You can return the results as dictionary using asDict option.

 ## Uploading your arrays as column in a table

 ```python
 x = np.arange(10)
 y = x**.5